wesleyhales/wesleyhales.com/blog/2008-12-07-2-years-of-blogging-about-java-and-my-life-now-what.md

 layout: blog
 title: 2 years of blogging about java and my life, now what?
 tags: [Life]
+preview: It has been 2 years since I decided to write my first blog post and I am pretty happy I did so.
+previewimage:
 ---

 <p>It has been 2 years since I decided to write my first blog post and I am pretty happy I did so.
 When I first tossed the idea around about it (and this was back in 2006) I was thinking, man, blogging is so 2002 and why would anybody want to read about stuff I'm doing.
 But much to my surprise, starting a blog is one of the best things I could've done.
 Much better than joining any social network by far, and much better than thinking future employers will take my resume at face value.</p>